fresham/node_interview/README.md

 ## Instructions
 1. clone the repository
+2. install dependencies (Jest) with `npm install`
-2. copy `statsFetcher.example.js` to `statsFetcher.js` and run tests to ensure that they pass; reset `statsFetcher.js`
+3. copy `statsFetcher.example.js` to `statsFetcher.js` and run tests to ensure that they pass; reset `statsFetcher.js`
-3. run the test suite with `jest --watchAll`
+4. run the test suite with `jest --watchAll`
-4. remove the `.skip` call from tests one-by-one and work with the candidate to get each one passing in order by modifying `statsFetcher.js`.
+5. remove the `.skip` call from tests one-by-one and work with the candidate to get each one passing in order by modifying `statsFetcher.js`.

 Refer to `statsFetcher.example.js` for an example passing implementation.
 Async